karlorz/full-stack-fastapi-template/infra/README.md

 ### Add Kustomize files

-A new environment would need its own versions of some files:
+A new environment would need its own versions of some files.

+#### CertManager

+A new environment would need:

 * Its own certmanager domain config `k8s/cert-manager/wildcard-cert-${DEPLOY_ENVIRONMENT}.yaml`
 * Its own certmanager domain config for Knative Serving `k8s/cert-manager/wildcard-cert-serving-${DEPLOY_ENVIRONMENT}.yaml`

+**Note**: Let's encrypt has a concept of `staging` and `production`, this is different from our staging and production environments.
+Their concept refers to debugging the setup to acquire certificates in *their* staging environment and getting the actual real certificates from their production environment.
+The files refer to `letsencrypt-production`, leave it as is, even for our development environment.
+This `letsencrypt-production` refers to Let's Encrypt creating real HTTPS certificates for our real domain name (that points to one of our environments).

+#### Knative Serving

 * Kustomize files in `infra/k8s/knative/overlays/` to configure the domains for Knative.
-* It's own S3 with SQS config `infra/k8s/knative/deployment-workflow/s3-source.yaml`
+* Set up S3 with SQS config `infra/k8s/knative/deployment-workflow/s3-source.yaml`

 ### Add Pulumi stack files